 What is a Strategic Management Model?

-The strategic management model functions as a framework or template that aids organizations in goal setting, environmental analysis, strategic implementation, and performance evaluation.
+The strategic management model serves as a framework or template that helps organizations set goals, conduct environmental analysis, implement strategies, and evaluate performance.

-To succeed in the ever-changing business world, an organization must create synergy among people, systems, and processes to keep up with new trends.
+To succeed in the ever-changing business world, an organization must create synergy among its people, systems, and processes to stay ahead of new trends.

-This article delves into the components, significance, and approaches of the strategic management model, providing a comprehensive understanding for students and professionals aiming to master this essential framework.
+This article explores the components, significance, and approaches of the strategic management model, offering a comprehensive understanding for students and professionals seeking to master this essential framework.

 What is a Strategic Management Model?